fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 Before we get into the steps, a few words about the AWS services and tools we are going to use:
 * AWS Lambda: _a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers_.
 One of the most important point is that you _only pay for what you use_, and in that case means that you only pay for the execution time.
 More info at the [official page](https://aws.amazon.com/lambda/).
 * AWS CodePipeline: _a fully managed continuos delivery service.
 With CodePipeline you can automate the build and deploy service_.
 Check the [official page](https://aws.amazon.com/codepipeline/).
-* AWS .NET Core CLI: a set of command to create and deploy .NET-based Lambda applications.
-See [here](https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-cli.html) for more info.
+* AWS Lambda Tools for .NET Core: a set of command to create and deploy .NET-based Lambda applications.
+See [here](https://github.com/aws/aws-lambda-dotnet) for more info.
 * GitHub: the git repository that we are going to use for our source code.
 You can use what you prefer, like Bitbucket.
 * Visual Studio Code: the cross-platform editor to write our .NET AWS Lambda application.